digitalbricks/SimpleCookieConsent/README.md

 If you are using MATOMO (formerly known as PIWIK), you will a find an example in <a href="demo/demo-matomo.html">`/demo/demo-matomo.html`</a>.

 ### Google Analytics
-The moment there is no demo for the use with Google Analytics – because I personally dislike GA an encourage you to NOT giving analytic data to other companies.
+At the moment there is no demo for the use with Google Analytics – because I personally dislike GA an encourage you to NOT giving analytic data to other companies.
 But I will add a demo in the future – meanwhile you may check my (german) blog post on <a href="https://www.vektorkneter.de/google-analytics-tracking-cookie-opt-in/">how to do a Google Analytics OPT-IN</a> with Osano Cookie Consent.
 The function for enabling / disabling GA Cookies will also work with SCC i assume.

 ## Browser support
 I testet SSC in the following browser.
 For Firefox, Chrome, Safari and (Blink-)Edge it should also work in older versions – but be carefull if you want to support older IEs.